dnglab/dnglab/README.md

   * A conversion matrix between the camera color space and XYZ
   * The description of the bayer pattern itself so you'll know which pixels are which color

-Additionally it includes a simple raw processing pipeline that does the following:

-  * Demosaic
-  * Black and whitelevel application
-  * Whitebalance
-  * Convert from camera space to Lab
-  * Apply a contrast curve to the L channel
-  * Convert from Lab to Rec709
-  * Apply sRGB gamma for output

 Current State
 -------------